MarkBind/markbind/docs/userGuide/siteConfiguration.md

 #### **`tags`**

 **A list of tags to filter page elements.** Do not specify this option if you want to show everything.
-See [Using Tags](usingComponents.html#tags) for more information.
+See [Tags](usingComponents.html#tags) for more information.

 #### **`headingIndexingLevel`**